 The Planning Act requires that Mississauga Official Plan be consistent with the Provincial Policy Statement and conform with the applicable provincial plans and Regional Official Plan.
 The policy and regulatory documents that affect these applications have been reviewed and summarized in the table below.
-Only key policies relevant to the applications have been
+Only key policies relevant to the applications have been included.
+The table should be considered a general summary of the intent of the policies and should not be considered exhaustive.
+In the sub-section that follows, the relevant policies of Mississauga Official Plan are summarized.
+The development application will be evaluated based on these policies in the subsequent recommendation report.

 Policy Document Legislative Authority/Applicability Key Policies Provincial Policy The fundamental principles set out in the PPS Settlement areas shall be the focus of growth and development.
 (PPS 1.1.3.1) Statement (PPS) apply throughout Ontario.
 (PPS Part IV) Decisions of the council of a municipality shall be consistent with PPS.
-(PPS 4.1) Land use patterns within settlement areas will a uses that efficiently use land, resources, infrast and transit.
+(PPS 4.1) Land use patterns within settlement areas will achieve densities and a mix of uses that efficiently use land, resources, infrastructure, public service facilities and transit.
 (PPS 1.1.3.2.a) The Official Plan is the most important vehicle for implementation of the Provincial Policy Statement (PPS 4.6) Planning authorities shall identify appropriate locations and promote opportunities for intensification and redevelopment.
 (PPS 1.1.3.3) Planning authorities shall provide for an appropriate range and mix of housing types and densities to meet projected needs of current and future residents of the regional market area.
 (PPS 1.4.3)